Terms and Conditions

 - The Fellow will supply the Guarantors of Brain with an annual report on the progress of the work, including if appropriate details of the research plan for the next year.
 The annual report will be reviewed by the Guarantors of Brain for adequacy of research to date and will enable the Guarantors of Brain to determine whether the grant should be continued.
 The Fellow will provide a final report including a lay summary within three months of the termination date of the project.
 The final payments due under this Agreement will be withheld pending the receipt of a final report satisfactory to the Guarantors of Brain.

 - The Fellow will assist the Guarantors of Brain in their policy of publicising as widely as possible its grants and progress in scientific research supported by them.
+The Fellow will provide a lay summary of the scientific research, which will be posted on the Guarantors website.

 - In any publication resulting from work funded by the Guarantors of Brain, the support of the Guarantors of Brain must be acknowledged, in a form acceptable to the Guarantors of Brain, either in the text or in a footnote.
 Where the work funded by the Guarantors of Brain does or might give rise to a potential patentable invention, the agreement of the Guarantors of Brain must be obtained before the work is published.